 The Ultimate Guide to Virtual Wholesaling

 Jared Vidales operates a virtual wholesaling business that completes 15 virtual deals per month.
 Although, when he first began wholesaling, he only focused on his local market, Arizona.
-After partnering with an online marketing genius, Jared took wholesaling into the virtual realm, which he as been able to turn into a profitable, full-time real estate business.
-Fortunately, in our recent conversation, he provided a specific approach that any investor can follow to replicate his online wholesaling success.
+After partnering with an online marketing genius, Jared took wholesaling into the virtual realm, which he has been able to turn into a profitable, full-time real estate business.
+Fortunately, in our recent conversation, he provided a specific approach that any investor can follow to learn how to virtual wholesale real estate and replicate his online wholesaling success.
 This includes the leads process, building a team, and a step-by-step approach from lead generation to assigning the contract.

 The Virtual Wholesaling Team

-Currently, Jared’s virtual wholesaling team consists of 5 employees, and he is looking to hire 2 more.
+One of the important parts of learning how to virtual wholesale real estate is knowing how to build a solid team.
+Currently, Jared’s team consists of 5 employees, and he is looking to hire 2 more.
 For businesses that require employees, you must take overhead into consideration.
-You cannot scale the business unless you have the deal flow to support it.
+You cannot scale the business unless you have the deal and cash flow to support it.
 If not, you are going to be underwater.

 Initially, Jared and his partners were performing all the job duties.
 They were answering and making phone calls, making offers, getting the contracts, and selling the properties.
 At that point, the lead volume was very low.
-However, as the company started ranking higher on Google, leads started increasing.
-Subsequently, the increase in volume of calls coming in, amount deals to manage, and number of closings were too much for them to handle.
+However, as the company started ranking higher on Google, leads also grew.
+Subsequently, it was too much for them to handle the increased volume of calls, the increased amount of deals to manage, and the increased number of closings.

 As a result, they made their first hire – a leads manager.
 The leads manager was the first hire because Jared and his partners wanted to remove themselves from any of the inbound/outbound initial phone contacts.
 Contacting leads is extremely easy to automate through scripting.
 This hire allowed the partners to focus on more critical tasks – negotiation and selling the deal.